 Peter Marlow is an agent for the British Secret Service.

-Marlow is a good, honest agent for British Intelligence who has the misfortune of having a wife who has left him for another agent.
-Furthermore, he is working for a double agent, every bit as devious as Philby or Blount.
+When we first meet him, Marlow is a good, honest agent for British Intelligence who has the misfortune of having a wife who has left him for another agent.
+Furthermore, he is unknowingly working for a double agent, every bit as devious as Philby or Blount.
 While trying to save the former, he becomes a pawn and then patsy for the latter and his entire life is changed dramatically.

 Marlow is not a flashy secret agent speeding along in a sports car to Monte Carlo.
 He is a very earnest man with a methodical approach to things who has no asperations to be more than he is, a middle class man with a wife and a steady job and happy to maintain the status quo.